 mother needs a healthy diet that includes 500 extra calories a day (about

 2700 calories total) and 6 to 8 glasses of fluids.
 This will help her make

 plenty of good milk for her baby.
 She also needs to rest as much as she can.

 This will help prevent breast infections, which are worsened by fatigue.

-women on this type of diet can show signs of not getting enough vitamin B12.
+Women on strict vegetarian diets may need to increase their vitamin B12 intake and should talk with their health care provider.
+Infants breastfed by women on this type of diet can show signs of not getting enough vitamin B12.